openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ![Magnified](003_images/magnifierSmall.gif)

-If you want to nitpick, it's a misnomer to call it a magnifying glass effect.
+It's technically a misnomer to call it a magnifying glass effect.
 It is really based off of a thing in optics called [barrel distortion](http://en.wikipedia.org/wiki/Distortion_(optics)).
 The effect looks like this when we apply it to a grid:

 ![Grid](003_images/GridSmall.png)
 ![BarrelDistortedGrid](003_images/BarrelDistortedGridSmall.png)